foospidy/DbDat/README.md

 ### Plugin Folders

 Within the plugins folder there is a folder for each type of database, and each folder contains check files.
+This is a very simple structure, but you can also browse the plugins folder to get familiar https://github.com/foospidy/DbDat/tree/master/plugins

+The database folders will contain:
+- `__init.py` - The init file has an import statement for each check file.
+- `check_` files - These are the actual files performing the database checks.
+The file and the class defined within the file should have the same name.
+- `helper.py` - A file containing common functions.
+Check files can import `helper.py` to leverage common functions.

 ### Check Files

 When adding a new check file an import statement needs to be added to the corresponding plugin directory's `__init__.py` file.
 The code pattern for the checks are fairly consistent.
-Until I can provide more detailed documentation, review the existing files to get a sense of how they are structured.
+Review the existing files to get a sense of how they are structured.
 Note the difference between checks of type sql and configuration_file.

+#### Check File

 ## Other Database Security Tools